Tasmanian National Party: 21st century

 The party reorganised and registered in the state in 2013 and were subsequently joined by former Labor minister Allison Ritchie.
 However disagreements with the federal party over strategy led to the latter distancing itself.
 Scott Mitchell, the federal director of the Nationals, stated in January 2014 that "we don't want them using our brand and promoting policies that people could see as Nationals' policies".
 Following poor results in the 2014 state election, some members decided to rename the party, the Tasmania Party.
 However it was instead deregistered in the state.

 In May 2018, independent senator Steve Martin joined the Nationals, giving them their first federal representative in the state in ninety years.
 He had originally stood for the Senate as a Jacqui Lambie Network candidate, before being declared elected on a countback after Jacqui Lambie was found ineligible for election.
 Martin declared he was seeking to relaunch the party in the state.
 In October 2018, the re-established party held its first state conference in Launceston, which was attended by the party's federal leader Michael McCormack.
 At the conference, Martin announced that he would stand for re-election at the 2019 federal election and stated that the party hoped to field additional candidates.

 In January 2019, the National Party announced it would field candidates in Bass, Braddon and Lyons at the 2019 election.
 Martin failed in his bid to win re-election to the Senate, polling just over one percent of the statewide vote.
-The Nationals performed best in Lyons, where they received 15.7% of the vote following the disendorsement of the Libreal candidate.
+The Nationals performed best in Lyons, where they received 15.7% of the vote following the disendorsement of the Liberal candidate.

 The Tasmanian Nationals re-registered with the Tasmanian Electoral Commission in early 2025, with the party's former federal president Christine Ferguson appointed as state secretary.
 Victorian senator Bridget McKenzie supported the party's revival.
 In the lead-up to the 2025 Tasmanian state election, it was reported that the Nationals would stand candidates in three out of the five House of Assembly electorates, running on a platform that included opposition to the proposed Macquarie Point Stadium supported by the ALP and Liberal Party.
 McKenzie launched the party's state election campaign on 12 June 2025, with former Liberal MP John Tucker announced as one of the party's candidates.
 Former Jacqui Lambie Network MP Andrew Jenner also announced his intention to seek National Party preselection for the seat of Lyons.
 Miriam Beswick joined the party soon after Jenner.
+The Party recorded a total vote of 1.6% at the 2025 election, and failed to win any seats.

+In September 2025, Hobart City Councillor Louise Elliot joined the Nationals, after being elected in 2022 as an independent member.